One on One With Insulet CEO Shacey Petrovic

 The CEO is serious when it comes to accessibility: “We made the decision with DASH to eliminate the upfront cost of the system, and that’s, for us, an ongoing commitment because our goal is to be able to bring more innovation to market and enable patients to not have to be locked into a four-year contract.
 And the idea is as we get better and better at innovation, people will be able to move to those innovations without any restrictions and without any cost upfront.
 And that is part of our commitment to reduce burden and improve lives… Learning a lot about the business made me realize that there’s a huge burden in just accessing these types of technologies.”

-Petrovic acknowledges that simply offering the PDM at no additional cost isn’t enough in and of itself to get people access to DASH, and some health insurance companies are not yet covering the DASH system.
+Petrovic acknowledges that simply offering the personal diabetes manager (PDM) at no additional cost isn’t enough in and of itself to get people access to DASH, and some health insurance companies are not yet covering the DASH system.
 Insulet has an online tool to check eligibility, and they have set up an appeals process to help current Omnipod users secure coverage for DASH.

 Interoperability and the future of hybrid closed loops

-One of the most exciting things happening in diabetes tech over the past few years is the prevalence of interoperability, insulin pumps and CGMs from different manufacturers working together to form hybrid closed-loop systems.
+One of the most exciting things happening in diabetes tech over the past few years is the prevalence of interoperability, insulin pumps and continuous glucose monitors (CGMs) from different manufacturers working together to form hybrid closed-loop systems.
 Insulet is well aware that this is the future of diabetes tech and has two different hybrid closed loops expected to launch over the next two years: Omnipod HORIZON and a collaboration between DASH and Tidepool Loop.